WebAssembly/design/AstSemantics.md

   * Store[Float32] - (no truncation)
   * Store[Float64] - (no truncation)

-Truncation of integers simply discards any upper bits; i.e. it does not perform saturation, trap on overflow, etc.
+Truncation of integers simply discards any upper bits; i.e. truncation does not perform saturation, trap on overflow, etc.

 ## Addressing local variables